rh-messaging-qe/claire/README.md

 Currently there is supported `TEST_LOG_LEVEL` environment variable, which can set desired logging level of test suite.
 By default we use `INFO` level.
 Supported values are `DEBUG`, `INFO`, `WARN`, `ERROR`, `OFF`.

+## Disable generating random suffices for namespaces
+Set environment variable `DISABLE_RANDOM_NAMESPACES` to `false` to disable using random suffix in namespace names.
+This is useful for debugging purposes.
+Example `test-namespace-2a6c` will be always `test-namespace`.

 ## How to run tests
 Currently ActiveMQArtemis CRD is not working properly in Typed CRD way.
 Please use typeless or perform following commands
 ```shell